shunyeka-spl/waf-automation-aws/README.md

 ### 3) What is the estimated cost of using this solution?

-The cost of running this solution will depend on the amount of log records that are ingested from CloudFront, the number of fields included in those records, and whether or not you make any customizations to the data that is loaded into Amazon Timestream.
-The cost will also depend on how frequently you query the data in Timestream.
+The cost of running this solution will depend on the amount of log records that are ingested from CloudFront, the number of fields included in those records, and whether or not you make any customizations to the data that is loaded into Amazon Timestream, how frequently you query the data in Timestream, The amount of time waf ipset is updated, the amount of Get, Put queries made to Dynamo DB, Sending a mail through SNS.

 **Solution default settings:**